 As described in Accounting Standards Codification ("ASC") 962, Plan Accounting-Defined Contribution Pension Plans, investment contracts held by a defined contribution plan are required to be reported at fair value.
 The Guaranteed Income Fund is a group annuity contract issued by PRIAC and is backed by the full faith and creditworthiness of the issuer.
 Guarantees are based on the claims-paying ability of PRIAC and not on the value of the securities within the insurer's general account.
-The credit rating of the issuer at December 31, 2013 was considered investment grade and there are no reserves against contract value for credit risk of the contract issuer or otherwise.
-Only an event causing liquidity constraints at PRIAC could limit the ability of the Plan to transact at the contract value to be paid within 90 days, or in rare circumstances, the contract value to be paid either within 90 days or over time.
+The credit rating of the issuer at December 31, 2014 was considered investment grade and there are no reserves against contract value for credit risk of the contract issuer or otherwise.
+Only an event causing liquidity constraints at PRIAC could limit the ability of the Plan to transact at the contract value to be paid within 90 days or, in rare circumstances, the contract value to be paid over time.
+There are not any events that allow the issuer to terminate the contract and which require the Plan sponsor to settle at an amount different than contract value to be paid either within 90 days or over time.
 The Plan considers this contract to be benefit responsive.

 The Guaranteed Income Fund does not operate like a mutual fund, variable annuity product, or conventional fixed rate individual annuity product.
 Under the group annuity contract that supports this product, participants may ordinarily direct a permitted withdrawal or transfer of all or a portion of their account balance at contract value, within reasonable timeframes.

 Contract value represents deposits made to the contract, plus earnings at guaranteed crediting rates, less withdrawals and fees.
 Interest is credited on contract balances using the "portfolio rate" approach.
 Under this methodology, a single interest crediting rate is applied to all contributions made to the product regardless of the timing of these contributions.
 Interest crediting rates are reviewed on a semi-annual basis for resetting by the trustee.
 When establishing interest crediting rates for this product, the trustee considers many factors, including current economic and market conditions, the general interest rate environment and both the expected and actual experience of a reference portfolio within the general account.
 These rates are established without the use of a specific formula.
 The minimum crediting rate under the contract issued by PRIAC is 1.50%.
-The Average Earnings Yield by the Plan and the Average Yield Credited to participants was2.15% for the year ended December 31, 2013.
+The Average Earnings Yield by the Plan and the Average Yield Credited to participants was 1.95% for the year ended December 31, 2014.
 The Average Earnings Yield is calculated by dividing the earnings credited to the participants on the last day of the plan year by the end of plan year fair value and then annualizing the results.
 As a result of the current stable value product construction, no adjustments are required to mediate between the average earnings credited to the Plan and the average earnings credited to the participants.

-The Guaranteed Income Fund is included at its carrying value in the statements of net assets available for benefits, which approximated its fair value at each of December 31, 2013 and 2012.
+The Guaranteed Income Fund is included at its carrying value in the statements of net assets available for benefits, which approximated its fair value at each of December 31, 2014 and 2013.
 The contract value of the investment approximates the fair value, due to the nature of the investment contracts not having a fair value adjustment upon discontinuance.